os-migrate/os-migrate/doc/design.md

   * Github does not support underscores in organization URLs though.
 So we have repo named os-migrate/os-migrate, and inside we have os_migrate Ansible collection.

+* Distribution - the preference is to distribute os-migrate via Ansible Galaxy.